grace-notes/website/contents/topics/salvation-doctrines.md

 > **Hebrews 9:15**.
 "For this reason He is the mediator of a new covenant, so that, since a death has taken place for the redemption of the transgressions that were committed under the first covenant, those who have been called may receive the promise of the eternal inheritance."

-> **1 Peter 1:4**. "_to obtain an inheritance which is imperishable and undefiled and will not fade away, reserved in heaven for you,"
+> **1 Peter 1:4**. "to obtain an inheritance which is imperishable and undefiled and will not fade away, reserved in heaven for you,"

 ##### You have a _new position in Christ_.